lucask07/open_covg_daq_pcb/README.md

 Within the project is a folder parts/open_covg.lbr.
 Most parts here are downloaded from Ultra Librarian.

 The *Value* of a part can be changed so that a symbol / footprint combination can be reused.
+Useful approach for standard op-amps following a standard pinout.

+**Silkscreen**
+JLPCB minimum capabilities: 32 mil height, 6 mil width mine are OK on height, need to fix the width.
+Most sites say to only use 'vector font'; There is a User settings option for that, which I have enabled.

 **Eagle/Autodesk Libraries**
 [library.io](https://library.io/search?q=)